 There is a strong variability in financial support from international cooperation for Marine Protected Areas.
 The financial resources devoted to Marine Protected Areas are committed on a project basis and within the program cycle of multilateral donors.
 Once a project is over, the flow of financial resources stops.
 This situation may be a source of financial vulnerability for countries that are highly dependent on international cooperation for Marine Protected Areas.
-This is mainly the case for the southern countries of the Mediterranean region.
+This is mainly the case for the Southern countries of the Mediterranean region.

 National budgets are fairly constant over the study period and essential for the operating activities of Marine Protected Areas.
-The national expenditures for EU countries devoted to Marine Protected Areas amounted to $\leq 120,735,331$ during the period studied.
+The national expenditures for EU countries devoted to Marine Protected Areas amounted to $\leq 120,735,331$ over the period 2012-2014.
 France, Spain, Italy and Croatia account for the largest share of total national expenditures.
 For non-EU countries, total national expenditures amounted to $\leq 2,647,253$ over the period 2012-2014.
 The central budget is mainly devoted to the functioning or operating resources whose activities support MPA management programs, mainly allocated for staff salaries.
 Another part of the central budget is devoted to key activities such as inspections, monitoring, specific scientific studies, and zoning, among others.
 There is no transfer of financial resources to the MPA structures, but these allocations are meant to mitigate the financial burden on MPAs.

-Institutional weaknesses and political instabilities, especially in the south of the Mediterranean accentuate the financial vulnerability of Marine Protected Areas.
-Despite comprehensive institutional organization, some countries are confronted by a lack of coordination between entities (central agencies responsible for MPAs), which in turn affects the permanent and consistent flow of resources.
+Institutional weaknesses and political instabilities, especially in the South of the Mediterranean accentuate the financial vulnerability of Marine Protected Areas.
+Despite comprehensive institutional organisation, some countries are confronted by a lack of coordination between entities (central agencies responsible for MPAs), which in turn affects the permanent and consistent flow of resources.
 For other countries, institutional weaknesses complicate the implementation of strategic alliances with local authorities and stakeholders, which are a necessary condition for effective use of available financial resources.
 The absence of local key stakeholders for effective management of MPA projects resulted in high dependency on external consultants and NGOs without empowering local stakeholders in the sustainability of MPAs.

 The global financial crisis and budget restrictions in donor countries affect the availability of financial resources.
-This is mainly the case for bilateral ODA for Marine Protected Areas which decreased by 9% in 2012, 13% in 2013 and 46% in 2014.
+This is mainly the case for bilateral ODA for Marine Protected Areas which substantially decreased.

-This chapter describes regional trends in both international funding and national expenditures for Coastal and Marine Protected Areas in the Mediterranean.
-Based on an assessment of the international database and financial country profiles, this chapter estimates the level and structure of resources mobilized at the national level along with the projects involved.
+This chapter describes regional trends in both international financing and national expenditures for Coastal and Marine Protected Areas in the Mediterranean.
+Based on an assessment of the international database and financial country profiles, this chapter estimates the level and structure of resources mobilised at the national level along with the projects involved.

-3.1.
-Regional trends in international funding for Marine Protected Areas over the period 2010-2014
+4.1 Regional trends in international funding for Marine Protected Areas over the period 2010-2014

-The comparison between the three sources of international funding shows different trends over the period 2010-2014.
+The comparison between the three sources of international financing shows different trends over the period 2010-2014.
 Details of the financial data are presented in Appendix 3.
 The findings of the assessment of financial resources supporting Coastal and Marine Protected Areas showed strong commitment from the international community to protect marine ecosystems in the Mediterranean region.
-Over the period of 2010-2014, the region received financial support amounting to 37,193,373, channeled through bilateral Official Development Assistance (7,496,524), the GEF ($\oiint{5,746,120}$), the EU LIFE programs (23,950,729) and international NGO investments (4,903,269).
-Funding from international NGOs consists of investments for regional projects in the Mediterranean and financed by national donors and private foundations (see Box below).
-For easier reading, funding resources devoted to regional projects in ODA financial data have been included.
+Over the period of 2010-2014, the region received financial support amounting to $\in$ 37,193,373, channeled through bilateral Official Development Assistance ( $\notin$ 7,496,524), the GEF ( $\notin$ 5,746,120), the EU LIFE programs ( $\notin$ 23,950,729).
+Financing from international NGOs consists of investments for regional projects in the Mediterranean and financed by national donors and private foundations (see Box below).
+For easier reading, financial resources devoted to regional projects in ODA financial data have been included.